Membership

 Prospective athletes wishing to apply under the Talent Pathway must also demonstrate that they are able to regularly train and compete for the club (see earlier note on minimum competing requirements).

-For new members, if you are joining the club part-way through our membership year, we will pro-rata your fees dependant on the month you join.
+For new members joining the club part-way through our membership year, we will pro-rata your (non-EA) fees based on the month you join.
 Concessionary fees are however not pro-rata'd and payable in full.
-Please contact us for details.

 Ready To Join Wycombe Phoenix Harriers?